 Hear that sound?
 It’s the sound of untrammeled wildflowers, grizzlies hunting fish, and world-class whitewater.
 Canada’s Chilko- Chilcotin-Fraser Rivers are calling.
-Here are seven reasons you should head for British Columbia rafting:
+Below are just six reasons you should head to British Columbia for your next rafting adventure.

 Flying from Vancouver to Williams Lake over Whistler and the Coast Range will make you feel very small in a huge world of conifers and endless unnamed mountains.
 Welcome to the wilderness.
 It’s nothing like the commute at home.

-The Chilko-Chilcotin-Fraser trip guarantees the longest stretch of commercially navigable Class IV whitewater in North America.
+Speaking of whitewater, the Chilko-Chilcotin-Fraser trip guarantees the longest stretch of commercially navigable Class IV whitewater in North America.
 There’s a lot of respect for a claim like that.
-That’s a lot of super-fun rapids to face.
 There is a section of whitewater that is actually called “The White Mile.”
 What more could an adrenaline junkie ask?

-The Chilcotin River section is the color of toothpaste, not unlike Grand Canyon’s Havasu water.
-While Havasu’s creek color is the result of play between the Magnesium and calcium carbonate content, the Chilcotin’s blue-green has more to do with “rock flour.”
+The Chilcotin River section is an aqua color not unlike Grand Canyon’s Havasu Creek water.
+While Havasu’s color is the result of play between the magnesium and calcium carbonate content, the Chilcotin’s blue-green has more to do with “rock flour.”
 This “flour” is actually ground up rocks from beneath the river’s originating glacier.
 It is fine sediment flowing in the river that doesn’t easily settle and refracts light to make the milky blue.
 It’s an unreal color.
-Don’t be surprised if the color makes you want to brush your teeth.
-(It does me, anyway.)

 Sometimes we forget what the night sky can look like.
 City lights and smog dim the constellations; big buildings limit what we can see.
 Multi-day Canadian rafting affords views of an unfettered night sky.
 When the smog and city lights are gone, the stars come out, and you won’t believe how many there are.